ebzzry/ebzzry.github.io/src/en/fallacies.md

 >Panda pen.
 That means, I won’t be able to find such a pen in the whole country.”

-The speaker has given up the possibility that such a pen may exist, in one or more of the stores that he hasn’t visited, yet.
+The speaker has given up the possibility that such a pen may exist, in one or more of the stores that they haven't visited, yet.

 <a name="burden">Burden of proof</a>